githubich/kuzi/README.md

 ### Customize the users
 There are some pre-made users, but if you want you can add yours [here](#create-users)

-### Set the language and other settings
+### Set the language & other settings
-Open `settings.json` and change the values you considering modifying.
-There are 3 available languages: English, Catalan and Castillian Spanish
+Open `settings.json` & change the values you considering modifying.
+There are 3 available languages: English, Catalan & Castillian Spanish

 ### Recommended step for linux users
 ***Run these commands as root*** (`sudo su`)***, not as sudo***